cosimopoccianti/Free-weather-API/README.md

 # Free Weather API
-This project has been done as part of the 'Python and R for Data Science' lab, an introductory course on the Python and R languages.
+This project has been done as part of the 'Python and R for Data Science' lab, an introductory course on the Python and R languages held at LUISS University.

 Our goal was to import data by accessing the API of a third-party service and create a dataset with at least 1000 instances/observations